tdep-developers/tdep-tutorials/04_thermal_conductivity/README.md

 ```

 Compare the outputs.
 The isotope scattering is known to decrease the thermal conductivity of MgO by 30%-40% at 300K.
 Did you observe that?
+For reference, see [Florian Knoop et.al, PRB 107, 224304 (2023)](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.107.224304).

 ![MgO: comparison betweeen natural isotope distribution and pure cases](https://github.com/RobertaFarris93/tdep-tutorials/blob/thermal_conductivity/04_thermal_conductivity/Plots/MgO_isotope.png)